Materials-Consortia/OPTIMADE/optimade.rst

     The abbreviated name of the standard being referenced.
     One of the following:

+    - :val:`"si"`: the symbol is defined as part of the SI standard of unit symbols and prefixes.
+    - :val:`"codata"`: the symbol is defined as part of one of the CODATA series of publications.
+    - :val:`"iso-iec-80000"`: the symbol is defined in the iso-iec-80000 standard.
-    - :val:`"gnu units"`: the symbol is a (compound) unit expression based on the symbols in the file ``definitions.units`` distributed with `GNU Units software <https://www.gnu.org/software/units/>`__, created according to the scheme described above.
+    - :val:`"gnu units"`: the symbol is a (compound) unit expression based on the symbols in the file ``definitions.units`` distributed with `GNU Units software <https://www.gnu.org/software/units/>`__.

+      A standard set of symbols for units and prefixes for OPTIMADE is taken from version 3.15 of the (separately versioned) unit database ``definitions.units`` included with the `source distribution <http://ftp.gnu.org/gnu/units/>`__ of `GNU Units <https://www.gnu.org/software/units/>`__ version 2.22.
+      A prefix is indicated in the file by a trailing ``-``, but that trailing character MUST NOT be included when using it as a prefix.
+      If the unit is available in this database, or if it can be expressed as a Compound Unit Expression using these units and prefixes, the value of :field:`x-optimade-unit` SHOULD use the (compound) string symbol.
+      If there are multiple prefixes in the file with the same meaning, an implementation SHOULD use the *shortest one* consisting of only lowercase letters a-z and underscores, but no other symbols.
+      If there are multiple ones with the same shortest length, then the first one of those SHOULD be used.
+      For example, the GNU Units database defines the symbol :val:`"km"` for kilometers by a combination of the ``k-`` SI kilo prefix and the ``m`` symbol for the SI meter unit.

-    - :val:`"ucum"`: the symbol comes from `The Unified Code for Units of Measure <https://unitsofmeasure.org/ucum.html>`__ (UCUM) standard.
+    - :val:`"ucum"`: the symbol is defined in `The Unified Code for Units of Measure <https://unitsofmeasure.org/ucum.html>`__ (UCUM) standard.
-    - :val:`"qudt"`: the symbol comes from the `QUDT <http://qudt.org/>`__ standard.
+    - :val:`"qudt"`: the symbol is defined in the `QUDT <http://qudt.org/>`__ standard.
       Not only symbols strictly defined within the standard are allowed, but also other compound unit expressions created according to the scheme for how new such symbols are formed in this standard.

-  - :field:`version`: String.
-    The version string of the referenced standard.

   - :field:`symbol`: String.
     The symbol to use from the referenced standard, expressed according to that standard.
+    The field MAY use mathematical expressions written the same way as described in the `definition of the description field`_.
-    This field MAY be different from :field:`symbol` directly under :field:`units`, meaning that the unit is referenced in :field:`x-optimade-unit` fields using a different symbol than the one used in the standard.
+    This field MAY be different from the symbol being defined via the definition if the unit will be referenced in `x-optimade-unit` fields using a different symbol than the one used in the standard or if the symbol is expressed in the standard in a way that requires mathematical notation.
-    However, the :field:`symbol` fields SHOULD be the same unless multiple units sharing the same symbol need to be referenced.
+    However, if possible, the `symbol` fields SHOULD be the same.

   **OPTIONAL keys:**

+  - :field:`version`: String.
+    The version string of the referenced standard.

+  - :field:`year`: Integer.
+    The year that the standard adopted the definition.

+  - :field:`category`
+    The category of the definition in case the standard uses categories to organize definitions.

 - :field:`alternate-symbols`: List of String.
   A list of other symbols that are commonly associated with the unit.
+  The stings MAY use mathematical expressions written the same way as described in the `definition of the description field`_.

 - :field:`property-format`: String.
   Specifies the minor version of the Property Definitions format that the Physical Units Definition is expressed in.